My Quiet Kitchen

 Even if you're not a baker, I promise you can do this!
 It breaks down into five easy steps:

-1. Preheat the oven and prepare the pan.
+1. Preheat the oven and prepare the pan by oiling it and placing a circle of parchment in the bottom.

-4. Combine the two (stir or whisk until just combined, careful not to overmix).
+4. Combine the two, and stir just until combined, being careful not to overmix.

 Voila!
 Ooh la la.
 Oui!
 Oui!

-thick cake batter in an 8-inch cake pan.
+thick vegan cake batter in an 8-inch cake pan.

 The batter will be fairly thick, as pictured above.